kjlubick/fb-contrib-eclipse-quick-fixes/README.md

 Not sure where to start?
 How about [this tutorial on making a quickfix](http://kjlubick.github.io/blog/post/3?building-your-first-eclipse-quick-fix) and [its follow up tutorial](http://kjlubick.github.io/blog/post/4?a-slightly-more-advanced-quickfix)?

 ##License##
-[FindBugs](http://findbugs.sourceforge.net/downloads.html), the [FindBugs Eclipse plugin](http://findbugs.sourceforge.net/downloads.html) and [fb-contrib](https://github.com/mebigfatguy/fb-contrib) are all released under the [LGPL](https://tldrlegal.com/license/gnu-lesser-general-public-license-v2.1-(lgpl-2.1)#fulltext).
+[FindBugs](http://findbugs.sourceforge.net/downloads.html), the [FindBugs Eclipse plugin](http://findbugs.sourceforge.net/downloads.html), [fb-contrib](https://github.com/mebigfatguy/fb-contrib), [Find Security Bugs](https://github.com/h3xstream/find-sec-bugs), are all released under the [LGPL license](https://tldrlegal.com/license/gnu-lesser-general-public-license-v2.1-(lgpl-2.1)#fulltext).
 This project relies on the compiled, released versions of each of those libraries.
 These libraries, and their source code, can be found by following the links provided.

 Some small pieces of the testing framework are redistributed (having been modified) under the [Eclipse Public License](https://tldrlegal.com/license/eclipse-public-license-1.0-(epl-1.0)).
 Those source files have links to the originals.